Wangscape/Wangscape/doc/algorithm.md

 If your hypergraph is (for instance) `[["a","b"],["c","d"]]`, then it will be impossible for terrains `a` and `b` to be on the same map as terrains `c` and `d`.

-If have a set of `N` terrains in which all combinations must be allowed, you have a few different options:
+If you have a set of `N` terrains in which all combinations must be allowed, you have a few different options:
 * Put them all in one clique.
 This will generate the smallest number of tiles, but the largest texture size.